See also our articles on Cutting Out at Idle

 - Tuned the engine completely (new spark plugs and wires, new points, condenser, rotor, distributor cap, spark plug wires, and coil).

 - Made absolutely sure of the TDC, 7.5 degrees BTDC, and 30 degree BTDC marks using a pencil in the #1 spark plug hole and high school geometry to calculate the distance of the arc for each angle on the pulley.
+Rob's note: we now recommend you use a straw rather than a pencil - it will bend rather than break if you get it wrong.
 (See our Finding Top Dead Center Procedure.

-- Set the timing to 7.5 degrees BTDC at idle and, 30 degrees BTDC at 3000 rpm.
+- Set the timing to 7.5 degrees BTDC at idle and, and checked it was getting 30 degrees BTDC at 3000 rpm.
 (See our Timing Procedure.

 - Overhauled the carburetor and replaced the float.
 (See our Carburetor Overhaul Procedure.